 The goal of networking is to allow your brand to grow.
 The important thing is to build trust within the group, Afterall these people will be recommending their friends or contacts so if things don’t go to plan for whatever reason it looks bad on them, and you.
 So you have to be mindful of this and go about networking in the right way.

 There are quite networking groups you can try and join; some are better than others.
 Most should allow you to have an initial meeting for free so you can get a taste of how things work.
 Most of these should have adapted to online networking as well in response to the pandemic.

 4. Print Advertising

 Print advertising is one of the oldest marketing channels around, and as the saying goes, print is not dead.
-Print advertising can come in many forms, from ads in the local papers, to flyers and more unique products such as frisbees or beer cozies.
+Print advertising can come in many forms, from ads in the local papers to creating flyers and more unique products such as frisbees or beer cozies.